-Dad has now resided at the Gazebo for over a year.
-Our family couldn’t be more pleased with the care and attention he receives every hour of every day.
+Our family couldn’t be more pleased with the care and attention our father received every hour of every day.
 The facility upkeep is impressive, the staff very concerned and attentive to Dad’s every need.

-The Gazebo’s 24/7 nursing team is very reassuring with professional care immediate when summoned.
-Dad’s required off-site doctor’s appointments are scheduled for him with transportation to and from the appointments provided.
-All his prescription needs are accurately ordered and administered by the Gazebo staff.
+The Gazebo’s 24/7 nursing team was very reassuring with professional care immediate when summoned.
+Dad’s required off-site doctor’s appointments were scheduled for him with transportation to and from the appointments provided.
+All his prescription needs were accurately ordered and administered by the Gazebo staff.

-Dad enjoys a choice of freshly prepared meals 3 times daily and the kitchen team is always ready to put another setting at the table for visiting family members!
+Dad enjoyed a choice of freshly prepared meals 3 times daily and the kitchen team was always ready to put another setting at the table for visiting family members!

-Thanks to the Gazebo staff, our family is comforted knowing Dad is enjoying his elder senior years.
+Thanks to the Gazebo staff, our family is comforted knowing Dad enjoyed his elder senior years.

 We can't say enough about the positive experience we had at the Gazebo.
 My father was a very independent man for 86 years of his life, then he had an accident that did not make it safe for him to live independently anymore.
 It was an adjustment at first, he was withdrawn and sad that he had to leave his home (which is understandable), however, in a short period of time the staff made him feel at home and the Gazebo quickly became his new home.
 The staff learned about his interests and how he loved to play games and go for walks, soon they had him involved in many activities and he was becoming his old self again.
 The Activity Coordinator would always make sure that he was aware of the options of that days' activities and even assisted him with bingo when he could no longer see the cards clearly and was unable to pick up or place the chips on the cards.
 As his needs increased, their compassion and care increased with him as well.
 It was hard for him to still be cognitively intact but his body was no longer cooperating, needing more and more help with just daily self care that we often take for granted.
 When my dad took a turn for the worse, the staff were so supportive and helped us through this difficult last stage of his life.
 When he passed we all mourned in the loss because he wasn't just our dad but he also became a part of the Gazebo family as well as the Gazebo staff becoming part of our family.